jwagne1/Project-1-Tic-Tac-Toe/README.md

 ### Improvements for future iterations
 * Code to be cleaned and completely adhere to DRY.
 * Make webpage 100% mobile friendly.
-Currently displaying differently in mobile firefox and safari.
+Currently displaying differently in mobile Firefox and Safari.
 * Add background music and sound effects in game.
 * Use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to persist data locally to allow games to continue after page refresh or loss of internet connectivity.
 * Create an AI opponent: teach JavaScript to play an unbeatable game against human.